 This is a known fact that there is no shortcut to success.
-For becoming a civil servant, you need to put a lot of efforts.
-Those who work hard achieve their goal.
+For becoming a civil servant, you need to put a lot of effort.
+Those who work hard, achieve their goal.
 And there are many who work really hard.
 But why is it that only a few come through with flying colours in the end?
 It is because it is not about how many hours you study, it is about how well you study in those hours.
 This is where ‘smart study’ comes into the picture.

 Smart studying is all about efficient studying.
 This means, in less time you cover more.
 A candidate can go on cramming stuff late into the night.
 He is, in the conventional sense, working hard.
 But will this kind of work deliver the goods?
 Hardly.
 What you need are tricks based on scientific evidence that will help you grasp and retain more.
 And, when it comes to the lengthy UPSC syllabus, you definitely need some tips to cover it.

 When we think about a thing in multiple ways, our brain is able to learn better.
 That means we learn better when we see, hear and read; rather than when we read alone.
 That means more than one sense organ works at a time.
 So, after reading a particular topic, when you revise it, watch a video lecture on the same.
 This enhances your understanding and retention.

 Read multiple subjects in one day